 This is because equity crowdfunding investments are relatively ‘illiquid’ (meaning you can't easily sell your shares in the short term) so a return can’t be made until what we call an ‘exit event’ occurs whereby you can sell your shares.
-However, High School economics teaches us that with greater risk comes the potential greater returns.
+However, High School economics teaches us that with greater risk comes the potential for greater returns.

 An initial public offering, or float, is one of the more common and better-known exit opportunities.
 Generally, once a company reaches a certain size, they may wish to raise a larger amount of capital, and provide their shareholders with a way to exit their investment.
-In Australia this usually takes place through the ASX, while in New Zealand it's usually through the NZX.
-The company offers a new set of shares to investors, and in doing so also becomes a public listed company on the stock exchange.
+In Australia, this usually takes place through the ASX, while in New Zealand it's usually through the NZX.
+The company offers a new set of shares to investors, and in doing so also becomes a publicly listed company on the stock exchange.
 This means that existing shareholders and interested parties can buy and sell their shares relatively easily, for a market-determined share price.
 But not all private companies want to go public, so what are the other options?

 We’re sure you’ve seen this combo of letters before but what does it actually mean for you and your bank account?
 M&A stands for mergers and acquisitions, representing the range of business transactions that can occur between business entities, both private and public.
 A merger is where two businesses combine into a single entity, often so they can benefit from greater scale and work together.
 An acquisition is where another entity purchases a majority stake in the company and takes control.
 When this occurs, the impact on you can vary slightly depending on your shareholder agreement, but generally, you will have an option to sell your shares in the transaction, and usually, this is a good thing, as the company making the acquisition will have to pay a premium on the share price to complete its transaction.

 A company might back itself to such an extent that it wants a greater degree of exposure to its own growth.
 In this scenario, management would facilitate an offer to purchase shares from existing shareholders at a determined price level.
-This provides investors that choose to take the deal and an opportunity to exit their investment.
+This provides investors that choose to take the deal an opportunity to exit their investment.

-Distributions of company profits aren’t only limited to public listed companies.
+Distributions of company profits aren’t only limited to publicly listed companies.
 If a private company is profitable it may elect to return a proportion of these profits to its shareholders on a regular basis.
 Shareholders still maintain their holding of the company and receive dividend payments reflecting their share of company profit.
-Generally, this happens later in a company’s lifecycle where it no longer needs to reinvest all profits into growth.
+Generally, this happens later in a company’s lifecycle when it no longer needs to reinvest all profits into growth.

 Private Secondary Market